Updated: Nov 29

 Congratulations!
 You’ve made the decision to build a custom new home or to remodel your current home.
-Either way you are going to need to consider paint.
-Interior and exterior paint colors are not created equal and you will want some guidance to make sure your new home stands out.
+Either way you are going to need to consider the exterior finish color or colors.
+If you choose paint for your exterior finish, you'll need to know that interior and exterior paint colors are not created equal, and you will want some guidance to make sure your new home stands out.

 HARDIE-PLANK Although Hardie-Plank siding looks like wooden sections, it is actually a cement mixture combined with wood fibers.
 Since it’s so durable, hardie-plank siding is extremely moisture-resistant and quite fireproof.
 Choose your paint color finish wisely, as you won’t need to redo for a good seven to 10 years!